CosmWasm/docs-deprecated/getting-started/installation.md

 the case in general for building Go code from source.
 :::

+## jq
+`jq` is a helpful command line utility for json used in this tutorial to help compose commands.
+If it is not currently installed on your machine, download and install [jq][(https://stedolan.github.io/jq/download/)

 ## Using Testnets

 Testing network [Musselnet](https://github.com/CosmWasm/testnets/tree/master/musselnet) is launched to